f-roland/cli-task-runner/README.md

       ["-o, --cli-option", "This one has no type so it will be a boolean"], [
         "-d, --destination-path [path]",
-        "Define a custom output path for the template project", ],
+        "Define a custom output path for the template project" ]
     ],
-    action: myTask,
+    action: myTask
-  },
+  }
 ];

 // Last but not least, import the function from this package